 [Brief] history of evolution from HTTP to HTTP/2 protocol

 - Old HTTP protocol could only load a few requests at a time, queuing the other requests (imagine 1 cashier with many customers in line).
-So in those days, it was best as few HTTP requests as possible.
+So in those days, it was better to have fewer HTTP requests.
 Tactics like “CSS sprites” and combining CSS/JS was standard practice.
-With only one cashier, having one giant order was faster than several smaller orders each creating their own transactional overhead in DNS request times.
+With only one cashier, having one giant order was faster than several small orders, each with their own transactional overhead in DNS request times.

 - HTTP/2 protocol came out allowing parallel requests (imagine multiple cashiers instead of one).
-With multiple cashiers, requests were served quicker if you left them as separate requests rather than combined.
+With multiple cashiers, requests were served quicker as separate smaller requests rather than combined.
 HTTP/2 gave such massive performance increases, you would expect almost immediate adoption.
-Unfortunately, it required HTTPS (TLS/SSL certificates) which cost money and skills to implement.
+Unfortunately, it required HTTPS (TLS/SSL certificates) which weren’t yet standardized (also cost money/skills to implement).

-- As expected, low-budget webhosting clients weren’t willing to pay for SSL or deal with the technical hassle of setting them up and renewing them; they also weren’t necessarily if you didn’t have a store.
+- As expected, low-budget webhosting clients weren’t willing to pay for SSL or deal with technical hassles of setup/renewal for them.
+They also weren’t necessarily if you didn’t have a store.
 (At the time, no 1-click solution existed for installing TLS/SSL certificates; you had to copy-paste long bits of encrypted text and wonder if you did it right.)

 - But then the industry changed…Google started requiring all websites to have HTTPS or risk being penalized on their search engine rankings.
 The only one thing left in the way was affordable TLS/SSL certificates.
 Luckily for everyone, Let’s Encrypt came out with free TLS/SSL certificates—HOORAY!
 Webhosts started offering 1-click solutions overnight and HTTPS (alongside with HTTP/2) became the standard.